 Director, Andrew King, comments “With the number and frequency of strikes ever on the increase, does strike action have the same desired impact?
 Whilst I do not think so, the strike action that we have seen is not the same picture it used to be with Unions now going to greater lengths to increase their impact including the threat of disruptions over the busy festive period, I find it likely that these workers’ actions will be the catalyst required to prompt meaningful negotiations.”

 We saw last week the effect strikes had on some of our train services.
 We shall have to see what the holidays have in store for us.

-Leah Waller is a solicitor and Head of the Employment Department at Lennons.
-She undertakes all areas of Employment Law and advises both employees and employers on redundancy, employee restructure, dismissals and employment contracts.
+Lennons undertake all areas of Employment Law and advise both employees and employers on redundancy, employee restructure, dismissals and employment contracts.